Maleckidd/Maleckidd.github.io/_posts/2022-07-26-cypress-waits.markdown

 {% endhighlight %}
 </div>

-Possibly that element appears after cypress reached a timeout limit, what's now?
-There is an easy way to extend your default command timeout.
-You can use a timeout option.
+What if the element appears after Cypress reaches a timeout limit?
+There is an easy solution - you can extend your default command timeout by using a timeout option.

 <div style="background-color:lightgrey;">
 {% highlight javascript %}